npat-efault/picocom/README.md

 baudrate values (like 1234, or 42000, etc) to a serial port, provided that the underlying driver can handle this.
 Since release 2.0, picocom can be compiled with custom baudrate support for some systems.
-Since release 3.1 picocom is compiled with custom baudrate support enabled *by default* on some systems (like Linux, kernels > 2.6, on x86 and x86_64, modern Intel Macs, and some BSDs).
-In any case, you can explicitly ask for custom baudrate support to be *enabled* by compiling picocom like this:
+Since release 3.1 picocom is compiled with support enabled *by default* on some systems (like Linux, kernels > 2.6, on x86 and x86_64, modern Intel Macs, and some BSDs).
+In any case, you can explicitly ask for support to be *enabled* by compiling picocom like this:

     CPPFLAGS=-DUSE_CUSTOM_BAUD make clean
     CPPFLAGS=-DUSE_CUSTOM_BAUD make

 If custom baudrate support is not available for your system, the compilation will fail.
-Similarly, you can ask for custom baudrate support to be *disabled* by compiling like:
+Similarly, you can ask for support to be *disabled* by compiling like:

     CPPFLAGS=-DNO_CUSTOM_BAUD make clean
     CPPFLAGS=-DNO_CUSTOM_BAUD make